patrickward/padd/README.md

 ### Icon Shortcodes

-Because icons often need some styling and used frequently, PADD supports a simple shortcode syntax for including icons in your markdown files.
+Because icons are used frequently, PADD supports a simple shortcode syntax for including icons in your markdown files.
 The shortcode format is as follows: `::icon-name::`.
-This will render the specified icon with default styling by looking for the corresponding SVG file in the `images/icons/` directory, either in the embedded resources or your data directory.
+This will render the specified icon with default styling by looking for the corresponding SVG file in the `images/icons/` directory, either in the embedded resources or your data directory. **There is not currently any support for custom styling of icons using shortcodes.**

 For example, to include the Heart icon, you can use the following shortcode in your markdown: